wsc-tdg/coding-journal-JulianWSCW/daily-journal.md

 Lesson: 11
 What is the purpose of links? why would people include them in their websites, and why would people want to click them?

+Lesson 12
+What do you want to achieve in your website today?
+I want to know how to view what it looks like after I do something